Neuron-Group/orca_menu/README.md

   `checked = function() ... end`
 - `enabled = false` or `enabled = function() ... end` disables a row dynamically
 - right-side key hints are rendered in the popup
+- for single-key popup actions in normal mode, avoid operator or prefix keys when low-latency activation matters for the same reason

 Examples: